Tommaso23/WordPress-on-AKS/docs/README.md

 ```
 Once everything is set, you can proceed to run the deployment script, which you can find at [k8s/deploy.sh](../k8s/deploy.sh)

->⚠️ Before running it, make sure to edit the script and set your AKS resource group and cluster name at the top.
+>⚠️ Before running it, make sure to edit the script and set your AKS resource group, cluster name and NetApp volume at the top.

 ## Future Improvements
 The following points highlight potential enhancements to increase security, performance, and manageability of the current architecture: